dhunganaPradeep/Java/Assignments/Networking/readme.md

       * Different types of the Socket are:

                   a.
 TCP Socket

                   b.
 Datagram Socket

                   c.
 Raw Socket Interface

       * It works as an interface between an Application layer and Transport Layer

    **IP Addresses :-**

-      * An IP Addres is an address having information about how to reach a specific host which is a 32-bit unique address number having an address space of 2 ^ 32.
+      * An IP Address is an address having information about how to reach a specific host which is a 32-bit unique address number having an address space of 2 ^ 32.

       * InetAddress is a class that allows us to work with the IP Addresses belongs to java.net package.